Although the link between age and erectile dysfunction (ED) seems obvious, scientific studies have shown that it’s more complex than first thought.

-To keep yourself in fighting trim, and maintain healthy erectile function no matter what stage of life you are in, you can help by doing things such as exercising regularly, going easy on the drinking, and cutting out cigarettes.
-You can also keep an eye on what you eat – thinking particularly about your cardiovascular health above all.
+To maintain healthy erectile function no matter what stage of life you’re in, you can help by implementing a healthy lifestyle, including exercising regularly, going easy on the drinking, and cutting out cigarettes.
+Other lifestyle modifications include keeping an eye on what you eat as it’s of utmost importance that you take care of your cardiovascular health.

 And if you do come across any problems with your erections anytime in your life, it’s really easy nowadays to find simple solutions to keep your sex life active while you figure out the underlying causes.